 The frame is taking shape now:

 Overlay_mat changes color when the screen is tapped.
 You'll use the Patch Editor to do this.
-Start by creating clicking the arrow next to Texture in the Inspector.
-This will make a patch representing the Diffuse Texture property of the material.
+Start by creating clicking the arrow next to Texture in the Inspector to make a patch representing the Diffuse Texture property of the material.

 We'll add the rest of the patches later.